 TIRZ Revenues will not be received for a portion of the time the Bonds are scheduled to be outstanding.
-The final payments of TIRZ Revenues, as currently established in the Amended and Restated Viridian Project Finance Plan and Development Agreement among the City, the Developer (herein defined), the TIRZ, and the District, effective June 1, 2017 (the "Amended Finance Plan and Development Agreement"), are expected to be received in 2042, and the final maturities of the Bonds is scheduled in 2047.
-Each Participant (herein defined) in the TIRZ has agreed to make a maximum amount of Tax Increment Payments to the TIRZ, which varies for each Participant.
-The final payment of TIRZ Revenues could occur earlier than 2042 if the Tax Increment Payments made by the City reach the amount of \$230,000,000 in the aggregate prior to such date.
-See "THE BONDS - Sources of Payment" and "TAX INCREMENT ZONE NO. SIX, REINVESTMENT ARLINGTON, "DEVELOPMENT FINANCING PLAN" and "UNLIMITED TAX BONDED INDEBTEDNESS - Table 1 - Debt Service Requirement Schedule."
+The final payments of TIRZ Revenues, as currently established in the Amended and Restated Viridian Project Finance Plan and Development Agreement among the City, the Developer (herein defined), the TIRZ, and the District, effective June 1, 2017 (the "Amended Finance Plan and Development Agreement"), are expected to be received in 2042, and the final maturities of the Bonds are scheduled in 2048.
+Each Participant (herein defined) in the TIRZ has agreed to make a not to exceed amount of Tax Increment Payments to the TIRZ, which varies for each Participant.
+The final payment of TIRZ Revenues could occur earlier than 2042 if the total Tax Increment Payments made by the City reach the amount of \$230,000,000 in the aggregate prior to such See "THE BONDS - Sources of Payment" and "TAX INCREMENT REINVESTMENT ZONE NO. SIX, ARLINGTON, TEXAS," "DEVELOPMENT FINANCING PLAN" and "UNLIMITED TAX BONDED INDEBTEDNESS - Table 1 - Debt Service Requirements."